Low-Cost Veggie Gardening

 There are lots of ways to save money in your veggie garden.
 I use the cotton string from a feed sack to tie my blackberry vines to the fence. #TexasHomesteader

-I’ve also used strips cut from plastic bags to tie my plants.
-The beauty of this is that since the plastic isn’t rigid, it gives a bit as the plant grows.
+Plastic Bag Strips – I’ve also used strips cut from plastic bags to tie my plants.
+Since the plastic isn’t rigid it gives a bit as the plant grows.

 Plastic ties for plants.
 Keep the cost of vegetable gardening low by thinking outside the box.
 Come see the various items we use to fill needs in the garden. #TexasHomesteader